ramanr15/riscv-automotive-ecu-soc/README.md

 result mux — is inherent to a single-cycle execute stage on a −1 speed grade part.
 80 MHz was chosen with margin rather than restructuring the CPU.

+Slack varies by a few hundred picoseconds between implementation runs.
+At 5% device utilisation the placer stops optimising as soon as constraints are met, so the default strategy occasionally lands slightly negative; `Performance_ExplorePostRoutePhysOpt` closes it reliably.
+The design has roughly 1.5 ns of genuine margin at 80 MHz — the reported figure is placement noise, not headroom.

+Timing is independent of which program is loaded: `program.mem` only initialises the instruction memory array and does not change the logic.

 ### CAN read-timing mismatch